 Recommended previous knowledge

-Master degree in statistics, or working knowledge on a similar level.
+- Background with a master degree in statistics, or knowledge on an equivalent level.

 Examination support material